Real and ideal prices: Are prices exact?

-In an interview, the late Benoît Mandelbrot cited Louis Bachelier's thesis that prices have only one parameter defining their variability: they "can only go up or down" – and that, then, seems to provide a robust logical foundation for the mathematical modelling of price movements.
+In an interview with the Financial Times, the late Benoît Mandelbrot cited Louis Bachelier's thesis that prices have only one parameter defining their variability: they "can only go up or down" – and that, then, seems to provide a robust logical foundation for the mathematical modelling of price movements.
 But this sidesteps the qualitative problem that many different prices can be calculated for the same good, for all kinds of different purposes, using different valuation assumptions or transaction conditions.
 Bachelier's idea already assumes that we have a standard way to measure prices.
 Given that standard, one can then perform all kinds of mathematical operations on price distributions.
 Yet tradeable objects can also be combined and repackaged in numerous different ways, in which case the referent price may not simply go up or down, but instead refers to a different kind of deal.
 This issue is well known to official statisticians and economic historians, because they face the problem that the very objects whose price movements they aim to track change qualitatively across time, which may necessitate adjustments of the classification systems used to provide standard measures.
 A good example of that is the regimen of the consumer price index, which is periodically revised.
-But in times of rapid social change, the problem of devising a standard measure may be much more pervasive.
+But in times of rapid social change, the problem of devising a standard measure may be much more pervasive, because a multitude of qualitative changes occur in response to quantitative changes, all at the same time.

 The mathematician John Allen Paulos stated that:

 It may of course be that not "almost any desired outcome can be reached" in price calculations, insofar as one would have to deny relevant evidence.
 Nevertheless, it may be that several different outcomes are possible, or that the presence of biases in interpreting price information can make a significant quantitative difference to the result.
-Insofar as economic actors have a vested self-interest in a particular quantitative result, because their income is at stake, then there is the possibility that they will prefer "one sort of calculation" to another, because it yields a financial result that favours their own position.
+Insofar as economic actors or politicians have a vested self-interest in a particular quantitative result, because their income or reputation is at stake, then there is the possibility that they will prefer "one sort of calculation" to another, because it yields a financial result more favourable to their own position.

 That financial result may be reasonably "credible" or "plausible" for the purpose of trading - if it was way out of kilter, trading partners would reject it - but it could involve a margin of distortion of the true situation.
 The small discrepancies would ordinarily not matter so much in individual transactions, but if a very large number of transactions is added up, the distortion might represent a substantial income for someone.
 For example, on 27 June 2012, Barclays Bank was fined $200m by the Commodity Futures Trading Commission, $150m by the United States Department of Justice and £59.5m by the Financial Services Authority for attempted manipulation of the Libor and Euribor rates (see Libor scandal).